You are here

 You make a gift of cash directly to Humboldt and you receive an immediate income tax charitable deduction.

 Your gift will help Humboldt continue the academic principles that represent attributes of an academically integrated university, and provide a framework for accomplishing our collective vision and mission.
 This includes:

 What is an outright gift of cash?

-An outright gift is any gift where you make a gift to Humboldt State University.
-The most common way for donors to make an outright gift is to write a check payable to the charity.
+An outright gift of cash is when you transfer funds to Humboldt State University and get nothing of financial value in return.
+The most common way for donors to make an outright gift is to write a check payable to Humboldt State University.

 Gift provides immediate support